seronezP/chimera/README.md

 ___

+To run the launcher, first you need to make sure that you have Python version 3.13 installed, then you need to install the dependencies:

+`pip3 install customtkinter minecraft-launcher-lib `

-For start it now you should download this repository and start file "main.py" in any IDE.
+Next you can download this repository and open in any IDE.
+Enter path to minecraft directory `MINECRAFT_DIRECTORY=''` in "launch_logic.py" file.

-For start playing, you should select minecraft version, enter your nickname and toogle "Launch".
+Next you start file "main.py" waiting loading launcher select minecraft version, enter your nickname and toogle "Launch".

+p.s - you can enter any folder, but i recommend `.minecraft` folder in this repo.
 ___
 #### IMPORTANT

-_WITHOUT ENTERED USERNAME MINECRAFT DONT START_
+___

+_Without entered username minecraft dont start_

+_If you dont enter minecraft folder path, miecraft will be installed in repository folder because its default minceraft foler_

-_the launcher is still in a very early stage of development and there are many things missing from it_
+_The launcher is still in a very early stage of development and there are many things missing from it_

-_since the launcher is **open source** you can participate in the development_
+_Since the launcher is **open source** you can participate in the development_